40 Bold and Cozy Maximalist Decor Ideas for a Warm, Lived-In Look

 7. Floor-to-ceiling bookshelves

-Floor-to-ceiling bookshelves are a hot trend in 2025, primarily for tiny homes.
-These tall shelves make the most of vertical space, providing ample storage without taking up too much floor area.
+Floor-to-ceiling bookshelves are a popular trend in 2025, particularly in small homes.
+These tall shelves maximize vertical space, providing ample storage without occupying a significant amount of floor area.
 They draw the eye upward, making rooms more extensive and open.
 Homeowners use them not just for books but also to display art, photos, and collectibles.

-Built-in shelves offer a custom look, while freestanding units provide flexibility.
+Built-in shelves offer a custom look, while freestanding units provide flexibility and versatility.
 Many people add ladders for a charming, library-like feel.
-These shelves work well in various rooms, from living areas to home offices.
+These shelves are suitable for use in various rooms, including living areas and home offices.
 They’re functional and have a design statement that reflects the owner’s personality and interests.

 8. Bold Patterns